TadNodir/NN_NumberRecognition/README.md

 ## Implementation

-The network is implemented as a Python class named `FeedForwardNetwork`.
+The network is implemented as a Python class named `NeuralNetwork`.
 It provides the following member functions:

 - `__init__(self)`: Initializes all necessary member variables.
 - `sigmoid(self, x)`: Implements the sigmoid activation function.
 - `sigmoid_derivative(self, x)`: Calculates the derivative of the sigmoid function.
 - `think(self, inputs)`: Performs one "thought-step" of the network for the given inputs.
 - `train(self, inputs, targets, iterations)`: The training loop that executes "iterations" times to train the network.
 It includes backpropagation and weight adjustments.
-- `__name__ == "__main__"`: The main function that creates an instance of the `FeedForwardNetwork` class, trains it using the MNIST training dataset, and tests it with a test dataset.
+- `__name__ == "__main__"`: The main function that creates an instance of the `NeuralNetwork` class, trains it using the MNIST training dataset, and tests it with a test dataset.
 It returns a performance rating indicating the percentage of correctly recognized images.
 - Create a dataset of your own handwriting and let the network recognize it.
 Measure the recognition rate.

 ## Dependencies